Reader Question – Why don’t you just buy dividend ETFs?

 Why I prefer individual dividend paying stocks

-All this said, dividend ETFs are great products but there are a few reasons why I prefer to own stocks directly where I can, and I intend to buy and hold many more of them in my investing future.
+All this said, dividend ETFs can be good products but there are a few reasons why I prefer to own stocks in Canada directly where I can, and I intend to buy and hold many more of them in my investing future.

 First of all, some dividend ETFs have specific criteria and measure some constructed indexes I don’t fully agree with.
 For example, the iShares S&P/TSX Canadian Dividend Aristocrats Index Fund (CDZ) “has been designed to replicate the performance of the S&P/TSX Canadian Dividend Aristocrats Index®”.
 For a company to qualify as a holding in this product the company must have increased their ordinary cash dividend every year for at least five consecutive years, among other criteria as well.
 This is sound criteria but it also means some stellar Canadian companies that have great histories of paying dividends are not included in this product.
 Bank of Montreal is just one example that comes to mind.
 BMO has been paying dividends every year, uninterrupted, since 1829.
 Therefore, while CDZ has some great companies in it, it does tend to leave a few solid companies out.

 Secondly, as a consequence of the management criteria; these products are designed and marketed to investors after all, so not all dividend ETFs are created equal.
 To meet my investment objectives I would need to own a couple dividend ETFs to get what I want.
-For example, XDV is particularly weighted in Canadian financials.
-It might be wise to offset this ETF with another, like CDZ or HAL to balance things out.
-Given this, I might as well own XIU for the diversification and the ultra low management fee, 0.18% MER.
-Actually, I do own it.
+For example, XDV is particularly weighted heavily in Canadian financials.
+Owning a bunch of Canadian financials is not diversification.

 Thirdly, on the topic of fees, I save money.
 By owning individual dividend paying stocks instead of just dividend ETFs, I don’t pay money management fees.
-Yes, I miss the low-cost, built-in diversification with ETFs but if you get the point of owning 25+ dividend paying companies in Canada, maybe some of the same ones listed in the popular dividend ETFs like XDV and CDZ, you’re indexing by proxy at this point and you can forget the 0.60% MER.
+Yes, I miss the low-cost, built-in diversification with ETFs but if you get the point of owning 25+ dividend paying companies in Canada, maybe some of the same ones listed in the popular dividend ETFs like XDV and CDZ, you’re indexing by proxy at this point and you can forget the 0.60% MER I referenced above.
+You can essentially build your own dividend index fund in Canada and index invest the rest of the world.

-In closing, dividend ETFs are great but they are not perfect.
-I’ll never be able to replicate the composite index which is why I will always have a two-pronged approach to manage my portfolio, owning some broad market, low-cost ETFs and some dividend paying stocks.
-This way, I feel I’m getting the best of both worlds.
+In closing, dividend ETFs can be great but they are not perfect products – especially in Canada.
+I’ll never be able to replicate the entire composite index which is why I will always have a two-pronged approach to manage my portfolio, owning some broad market, low-cost ETFs and some dividend paying stocks.

 Thanks to all the readers who have emailed me this question…I hope I have provided you with an answer.